 Research

-Characterizing Decision-Making Dynamics and Brain Activities
+Modeling Decision-Making Dynamics and Brain Activities

-Characterizing Decision-Making Dynamics and Brain Activities
+Modeling Decision-Making Dynamics and Brain Activities

-Learning Individualized Treatment Rules from Multi-Study and Multi-Site
+Advancing Individualized Treatment Rules from Multiple Studies

 This work introduces statistical methodologies for integrating data from multiple randomized controlled trials, which may share a common treatment arm but differ in their alternative treatment options, to learn more robust and reliable individualized treatment rules.
 In addition, this work develops methods to integrate electronic health records from multiple hospitals while respecting data privacy and institutional sharing constraints, enabling more comprehensive and generalizable analyses across heterogeneous healthcare systems.

-Learning Individualized Treatment Rules from Multi-Study and Multi-Site
+Advancing Individualized Treatment Rules from Multiple Studies

 Boosting Learning with Incomplete Data